-For most adenocarcinomas, an operation is required.
-Furthermore, unless the tumour is very small, then the potential success of the treatment may be improved by a 2 to 3 month course of chemotherapy before the operation.
+For most adenocarcinomas (usually occurring towards the distal end of the stomach), an operation is required.
+Furthermore, unless the tumour is very small, then the potential success of the treatment may be improved by 2 to 3 courses of chemotherapy before the operation.

-The operation itself is major and removes the whole oesophagus, either through incisions in the abdomen and left neck, or through on in the abdomen and the side of the chest.
+The operation itself is major and removes a long length of the oesophagus (to get clear margins above and below the cancer), either through incisions in the abdomen and left neck, or through on in the abdomen and the side of the chest.
+The stomach is pulled up to fill the gap – see figure.
 It is important this sort of surgery is done in a centre where it is performed routinely, and by a specialised surgeon.
 Patients also should be fit for such a major operation.

 After the operation, the details of the resected specimen are considered and further chemotherapy may be given, particularly if it was given before the operation.
 Some oncologists recommend a combination of chemotherapy and radiotherapy, particularly if the ‘safety margin’ around the tumour is narrow.

 For Squamous Cell Carcinomas, if the tumour is small and the patient is fit, then an operation as described above is usually offered.
 In larger tumours that are still potentially curable, then a combination of chemotherapy and radiotherapy given at the same time may be chosen.
 It has been shown that the success rate of chemoradiotherapy may be the same as surgery.
-The radiotherapy is given on a daily basis, Monday to Friday, for 5 to 5 1/2 weeks.
+The radiotherapy is given on a daily basis, Monday to Friday, for 5 to 6 weeks.
 The chemotherapy is given at the beginning and towards the end of the radiotherapy course.
 The usual drugs used are Cisplatin and 5-Flourouracil.
-Chemoadiotherapy is quite tough treatment which has a number of side effects, including tiredness, sore swallowing and nausea and vomiting.
+Chemo-radiotherapy is quite tough treatment which has a number of side effects, including tiredness, sore swallowing and nausea and vomiting – usually occurring maximally towards the end of the radiotherapy and taking several weeks after therapy to subside.
 Regular blood tests need to be done as well.

 Sometimes the aim of the treatment is to control the disease as well as possible, aiming to help the patient live as long as possible as well as possible.
 Primarily, the aim is to ease symptoms and maximise quality of life, but not to cure.